 How Much Do Accountants Make in Canada?

-The province with the highest average accounting salary per hour is New Brunswick ($31.25/hour).
 The highest average accounting salary per hour is in Northwest Territories ($90.98/hour).
 Alberta follows at $44.18/hour, and Saskatchewan at $40.87/hour.

 Accounting Salary in Canada

-In Canada, the average salary for accounting jobs can vary based on factors such as your specific role and the city that you reside.
+In Canada, the average salary for accounting jobs can vary based on factors such as your specific role and the city you reside.
 However, salaries can be quite high and many positions have opportunities for advancement over time.

 As well, accountants are in demand across Canada and this will also influence salaries.
 For immigrants to Canada, this can be a benefit as companies will look to recruit new employees from around the world.